iclr-blogposts/2024/_posts/2024-05-07-robust-foundation-model.md

 2. Adversarial linear fine-tuning (ALF): only adversarially fine-tuning the classifier while freezing the feature extractor.
 3. Adversarial full fine-tuning (AFF): adversarially fine-tuning both the feature extractor and the classifier.

-You can use the following script to transferring an adversarially pre-trained ResNet-18 on CIFAR-10 to a downtream task CIFAR-100 via fine-tuning:
+You can use the following script to transfer an adversarially pre-trained ResNet-18 on CIFAR-10 to a downstream task CIFAR-100 via fine-tuning:
 {% highlight bash %}
 # Fine-tuning stage
 cd Enhancing_ACL_via_AIR